-Ghost Town: All three of the cities are like this.
-The Joyville is due to failing business (the Puppet Theater attracted lots of people, not so much when it burned to the ground) and even more so in the fourth game if you play the Collector's Edition.
-The second is because the parents are at the side of the soulless children.
-The third is just plain abandoned with the robots replacing human jobs when a mysterious disease hit them years ago.
+Ghost Town: Almost every city in the series has this.
+Joyville is due to failing business (the Puppet Theater attracted lots of people, not so much when it burned to the ground) and even more so in the fourth game if you play the Collector's Edition.
+The second city is because the parents are at the side of the soulless children.
+The third in Lost Town is just plain abandoned with the robots replacing human jobs when a mysterious disease hit them years ago.

 Green-Eyed Monster: Crick's in Destiny Undone which made him capture the Puppet master and wishing to blind him with acid just like what happened to him.
 It actually goes deeper than that.
 See above.

 Haunted House: The Puppetmaster's house in Mystery of Joyville.
 It even has a theater inside it!